 - Patellar luxation: Common in small dogs, this condition is characterized by the knee cap moving in and out of place.
 It can result in severe pain, but many dogs can live long, happy lives with the proper care.

 - Cataracts: Like humans, many dogs develop cataracts as they age.
 Dogs with cataracts may have blurry or cloudy vision, but in some cases, can be treated with surgery.

 Your dog's diet depends largely on its age, sex, activity levels, and metabolism, but you can expect to feed your Keeshond one to two cups of high quality dog food divided into two meals each day.

 It's important to follow your dog food's feeding guide, as overfeeding can result in health conditions like canine obesity, heart disease, or diabetes.
 If you're unsure how much to feed your Keeshond, your veterinarian can help develop a healthy diet plan.

 Friendly with children, pets, and strangers

-Experiences intense periods of shedding two times per year
+Experiences intense periods of shedding twice per year

-Needs a lot of attention from family members, and can become destructive when bored
+Needs a lot of attention and can become destructive when bored

 Where to Adopt or Buy a Keeshond